brucou/functional-rose-tree/README.md

 - iterative algorithms are almost mandatory to process large trees (to avoid exhausting the stack)
-- a generic traversal library fosters reuse (in my particular case, I have various tree format to handle, and it would not be DRY to write the traversal at hand each time for each format)
+- a generic traversal library fosters reuse (in my particular case, I have various tree formats to handle, and it would not be DRY to write the traversal at hand each time for each format)
 - a functional library is also nice to guarantee that there is no destructive update of tree nodes, and at the same time allows natural composition and chaining of tree operations